 We define a generalisation of $\R$-NS that we call \emph{$\epsilon$-approximate Nullstellensatz} ($\epsilon$-NS) where $\epsilon\in(0,1)$ is an error parameter.
 An $\epsilon$-NS refutation of a set of real polynomial equations $\{a_i(x)=0:i\in[m]\}$ is a set of polynomials $\{p_i(x)\}$ such that

+where we recall that ``$= 1\pm \epsilon$'' stands for ``$\in [1 - \epsilon, 1 + \epsilon]$'', meaning that the LHS is a polynomial that takes values in $[1 - \epsilon, 1 + \epsilon]$ when evaluated on boolean inputs.
 The $\epsilon$-NS system is not a standard proof system in the sense of Cook and Reckhow~\cite{Cook1979}.
 In particular, it is not hard to show (using the PCP theorem) that testing the condition in \cref{eq:apx-ns} is in fact $\coNP$-complete.
 Another feature of the new system is that the error parameter can be efficiently reduced using standard error reduction techniques for polynomial approximation.
 For example, if we compose any $\epsilon$-NS proof $\sum_ip_ia_i=1\pm\epsilon$ with the univariate polynomial $q(z)\coloneqq z(2-z)$, we obtain an $\epsilon^2$-NS proof $q(\sum_ip_ia_i)=1\pm\epsilon^2$.